 Six semesters of English are recommended prior to applying to the program.
 Since the NCLEX-PN exam is a computerized test, a computer class is strongly recommended.
-An application to the Practical Nursing program, high school transcript, GED scores (if applicable), and all college transcripts must be in the applicant’s folder before the Admissions Committee takes action on acceptance into the Practical Nursing program.
+An application to the Practical Nursing program, high school transcript, high school equivalency test scores (if applicable), and all college transcripts must be in the applicant’s folder before the Admissions Committee takes action on acceptance into the Practical Nursing program.
 After acceptance, a physical examination providing evidence of current immunization and sound physical and mental health is required.

 Applicants who have been previously enrolled in an approved nursing program may request consideration for advanced standing.

 Students must successfully complete all course requirements for each semester before enrolling in the next semester.

 Students who withdraw from the program must make formal application for reentry and upon acceptance will be considered on a space-available basis.
 After being accepted into the program, a student may delay entrance into the program no more than one (1) year.
 A student will be required to reapply to the program after this period of time.
 Readmission criteria is addressed in the PN Student Handbook.
 A student may reenter the program one time only.